When swimming front crawl, a lot of swimmers lose their balance when they roll sideways to breathe.

+When swimming front crawl, a lot of swimmers lose their balance when they roll sideways to breathe.**

+>

-Now when you feel comfortable floating in this position, do the following:
+> Now when you feel comfortable floating in this position, do the following:

+>

-- Roll your head downward so that you are now looking straight toward the bottom of the pool.
+> - Roll your head down so that you are now looking straight toward the bottom of the pool.

-- Adjust your balance if your hips and legs sink (push your bottom shoulder and head downward to make the hips and legs rise up).
+> - Adjust your balance if your hips and legs sink (push your bottom shoulder and head down to make the hips and legs rise).

-- Flutter kick in this position for a few moments, then roll your head upward when you need to breathe in, and adjust your balance again.
+> - Flutter kick in this position for a few moments, then roll your head upward when you need to breathe in, and adjust your balance again.

-- Alternate between the head up and head down position for the whole length, and change sides with each length.
+> - Alternate between the head up and head down position for the whole length, and change sides with each length.

-- Exhale in the water while your head is rolled downward.
+> - Exhale in the water while your head is rolled downward.

+>

-Body position: You should float on your side during the whole drill.
+> Body position: You should float on your side during the whole drill.
 You should try to roll your body as little as possible between the head up and head down positions.